-Any student with a documented disability who has requested reasonable accommodations through the Disability Services and feels they have been denied access to programs and services offered by the College may submit a written statement to the ADA Compliance Coordinator within 20 business days of the alleged violation.
+Any student with a documented disability who has requested reasonable accommodation through Disability Services and feels they have been denied access to programs and services offered by the College may submit a written statement to the ADA Compliance Coordinator within 20 business days of the alleged violation.
 The ADA Compliance Coordinator is located in the Counseling Center at the Fredericksburg Area Campus.

-At level one of the grievance, the ADA Compliance Coordinator may choose to resolve the complaint informally by consulting with the appropriate instructor, Dean of Student Services, Special Needs Counselor, and/or the relevant Academic Dean..
-If the ADA Compliance Coordinator is unable to resolve the grievance at level one, he/she may submit the student's grievance to the Vice President for Academic Affairs and Student Services.
-The ADA Compliance Coordinator has ten business days to respond in writing to inform the student of the resolution of the grievance at the first level or to inform the student the grievance has been referred to the Vice President of Academic Services.
+Level 1: At level 1 of the grievance, the ADA Compliance Coordinator may choose to resolve the complaint informally by consulting with the appropriate instructor, Dean of Student Development, Coordinator of Disability Services, relevant Academic Dean, and/or Vice President for Academic and Student Services.
+If the ADA Compliance Coordinator is unable to resolve the grievance at level one, the student may submit a written statement of his/her grievance to the Dean of Student Development.
+The student may choose to have his/her grievance heard by the Dean of Student Development or he/she may elect to have a hearing with an ADA Grievance Review Panel.